framwrk/pallet/FEATURES.md

 **If a transfer is interrupted,** the affected file restarts from the beginning on retry.
 Files that already completed in the batch are not re-sent.
 (Resuming mid-file from a byte offset is post-beta.)

+**If a transfer stalls** — no bytes at all for 60 seconds — Pallet gives up on that channel and restarts the file on a fresh one, up to five times before recording it as an error.
+A single dead channel on an otherwise healthy connection is the case this covers: the session still reports itself connected, so the auto-pause path would never fire and the job would sit at "running" forever.

 ---

 ## Conflicts